A Court of Thorns and Roses: Development

 Maas initially intended the series as a retelling of the fairy tales Beauty and the Beast, East of the Sun and West of the Moon, and Tam Lin.
 These tales inspired the finished series, though it was not ultimately a dedicated retelling.

 She began writing A Court of Thorns and Roses in early 2009, with the first draft taking about five weeks to complete.

 A Court of Mist and Furys first draft was written entirely in a split point of view between Feyre and Rhysand.
 The second book went through multiple name changes, including A Court of Wind and Stone, A Court of Calm and Fury, A Court of Stars and Smoke, A Court of Wings and Stars, A Court of Venom and Silver and A Court of Stars and Frost.
 Like the first novel, the second is based upon multiple fairy tales and myths, including Hades and Persephone, with the Greek mythology-inspired characters such as Rhysand and Feyre and their home in the Night Court.
 Other fairy tale inspirations include Hansel and Gretel, which spawned the character of the Weaver, and the Book of Exodus, which loosely inspired parts of the backstory for Miryam and Drakon.

 The final cover of A Court of Wings and Ruin was designed by Adrian Dadich, with the dress pictured on the cover originally designed by Charlie Bowater and later adapted by Dadich.

 On July 12, 2016, Entertainment Weekly reported that Maas was writing five new books for the series, that would include two novellas and three further novels which would be set before and after the first trilogy.

 In 2020, the series was reprinted and published by Bloomsbury with new illustrated covers.
 A Court of Thorns and Roses has existed between the Young Adult and New Adult fiction categories since the publication of the first book.
 At the time A Court of Thorns and Roses was published, the New Adult categorization had not caught on the way publishers hoped it would.
 Maas agreed to publish the book as YA so long as her editor did not censor any of the sexual content.
 The A Court of Thorns and Roses series is now classified as New Adult.

 In September 2023, Maas publicly discussed writing a sixth book for the series.
-On July 11th, 2025 a post on Maas' Instagram account indicated she has completed the first draft.
-A release date has not yet been announced.
+On July 11, 2025, a post on Maas' Instagram account indicated she has completed the first draft.
+In March 2026, Sarah J. Maas confirmed on the Call Her Daddy podcast that the sixth through eighth books would be "a book told in four parts".
+The sixth book is set to be released on October 27, 2026, and the seventh book on January 12, 2027.
+The eighth book is yet to be written and has no release date attached.